Eepsita12/ai-content-optimizer/README.md

 # Optimize articles using AI
 node backend/phase2/saveOptimizedArticle.js
 ```
-Note: Ensure the backend server and MongoDB connection are running
+> Note: Ensure the backend server and MongoDB connection are running
-before executing these scripts.
+> before executing these scripts.
+> The AI optimization script processes **one unoptimized article per run**.
+> To optimize all articles, run `node backend/phase2/saveOptimizedArticle.js`
+> multiple times until no unoptimized articles remain in the database.

 ---